-We're at the halfway point of the year, and while there are still loads of hugely exciting games on the horizon, it's time to take stock of what's already out there.
+We're at the halfway point of the year and while there are still loads of very exciting games on the horizon, it's time to take stock of what's already out there.

-Thankfully, there's no need to wait for greatness: it has been a fantastic six months for gaming, with an impressive array of new games for consoles and PC alike, including fresh titles and big entries in beloved franchises.
-If you haven't been keeping up, then summer is the time to loop back on the year's best before the autumn/winter release barrage.
+Thankfully, there's no need to wait for greatness: it has been a fantastic six months for gaming, with an impressive array of new games for consoles and PCs as well as big entries in beloved franchises.
+If you haven't been keeping up, now is the time to loop back on the year's best before the autumn/winter release barrage.

 Uncharted 4: A Thief's End

 Uncharted 4: A Thief's End currently rules our list of the top video games in the world right now and it could stay there for a while: the conclusion to Naughty Dog's legendary action series could be one of the finest games ever crafted, to be honest.

 Nathan Drake's last adventure has all of the swashbuckling thrills of the previous entries but often taken to another level, complete with unbelievably stunning visuals thanks to the PS4.
 Better yet, A Thief's End really delivers on the storytelling and characters, with some of the most human moments we've ever seen in a game.
 Buy a PS4 for this one if you haven't already.